Our Yamanashi

 The ▲ mark on "Fuji-san" is just barely in Yamanashi Prefecture.

-Looks like a woman was using a stepladder to put harvested peaches in a basket.
+A woman was using a stepladder to put harvested peaches in a basket.

 Someone looks like an uncle, but I'm a little unsure.